Contact Us! 360-856-2549|info@unitedgeneral.org

 Skagit Nature Prescription Program

 The Skagit Nature Rx program provides resources to get people of all ages and abilities recreating outside.
 Most of our programs and resources are free for people to use as they like, when they like.
 Prefer a group experience?
-Then check out our instructor-led nature walk series for seniors or families with young children.
+Then check out our instructor-led nature walk series.

 Whether you are new to the outdoors or an outdoors enthusiast, come explore Skagit and experience the numerous mental and physical health benefits nature has to offer!